 - Organize a protest march or mass gathering in the main quad of your school, demanding your rights to a safe school.

-- Show the OBR4J video, “Rising” on-campus or at your events.
+- Show the new short film, “Solidarity to End the Exploitation of Women” on-campus or at your events.

 - Screen live footage of Risings from around the world as they happen.